-What used to be solely the buyer’s nickel in the home buying process is now trickling into the seller’s realm.
+What used to be solely the buyer’s nickel in the home buying process is now a somewhat common practice for sellers.
 Home sellers are realizing the benefit of having a home inspection completed before listing their property for sale.

 There are several reasons it behooves a seller to know the state of their home before it goes under contract, most importantly reducing the wear and tear one experiences during the closing process.